backend-development/backend-development-textbook/source/rails_authentication.md

 end
 ```

+### Login and Logout

 Omniauth is a "Rack Middleware".
 That means it is somewhat independant
 of the rails app you are building.
 It has access to the HTTP request, will
-analyze that, and pass on data to your rails app through the environment variable `omniauth.auth`.
+analyze that, and pass on data to your rails app through the
+environment variable `omniauth.auth`.

 To log in you send the user to `/auth/:provider` (e.g. `/auth/facebook`).